nvh95/jest-preview/examples/remix/README.md

 };
 ```

 Configure Jest Preview inside `jest.setup.js` (or any setup files specified in your `setupFilesAfterEnv` config), so Jest Preview knows which global CSS file to load.
+You can even set `autoPreview` to `true` so your failed test gets a preview automatically! 🤯

 ```js
 import { jestPreviewConfigure } from 'jest-preview';